Pig Destroyer: History

-On March 4, 2013, Pig Destroyer released an EP titled Mass & Volume via Bandcamp.
+In March 2013, Pig Destroyer released an EP titled Mass & Volume via Bandcamp.
 Recorded at the end of the Phantom Limb sessions, this EP was released as part of a charity effort to benefit the family of recently deceased Relapse Records employee Pat Egen.
 In September 2013, Adult Swim released the song "The Octagonal Stairway" as part of the 2013 Adult Swim Singles Series.

 In October 2013, Adam Jarvis's cousin John Jarvis joined Pig Destroyer as the band's first bass player.
-In 2014, “The Diplomat” (off of Book Burner) featured prominently in the season three finale of Comedy Central’s TV show Workaholics.
-In 2015, Relapse announced a deluxe reissue of the band's 2001 album Prowler In The Yard, which featured a remixed & remastered version of the album in various limited formats as well as previously unreleased music, photos, and other content.
+In 2014, "The Diplomat" was featured prominently in the season finale of Comedy Central's TV show Workaholics.
+In 2015, Relapse announced a deluxe reissue of the band's 2001 album Prowler In The Yard, which featured a remixed & remastered version of the album in various limited formats.

-On October 17, 2017, it was announced that Pig Destroyer had entered the studio to begin recording their 6th album.
-The album was slated for a Summer 2018 release.
-On May 14, 2018, the album's title was revealed, Head Cage, with the date being pushed back to September of the same year.

 At least seven official promotional videos have been made of Pig Destroyer songs: "Piss Angel", from Prowler in the Yard; "Gravedancer", from Terrifyer; "Loathsome", from Phantom Limb; "The Diplomat", from Book Burner; "Army of Cops", "The Torture Fields", and "Mt.
 Skull" from Head Cage.
 The first three have aired on MTV2's Headbangers Ball, with each video seeing more airplay than the one that was released before it.
-The video for "Piss Angel" debuted on the show on Aug.
-14, 2004, and was directed by Kenneth Thibault and Nathaniel Baruch.
+The video for "Piss Angel" debuted on the show on August 14, 2004, and was directed by Kenneth Thibault and Nathaniel Baruch.
 The video for "Gravedancer" was directed by Vladimir Lik and released in 2007.
 The video for "Loathsome" was directed by David Brodsky and debuted in late 2007.
 The video for "The Diplomat" was directed by Phil Mucci and released on October 26, 2012.
-The video for "Army of Cops" was released on YouTube on July 10, 2018.
+The video for "Army of Cops" was released on July 10, 2018.
 David Brodsky returned to direct the video.
-It was followed by the releases of "The Torture Fields" on August 8, directed by Frank Huang, and "Mt.
-Skull", which featured Better Call Saul actor Josh Fadem, on August 29, announced via Kerrang.
+It was followed by the releases of "The Torture Fields" directed by Frank Huang, and "Mt.
+Skull".

 In early 2019 John Jarvis was dismissed from the band and replaced with Lody Kong guitarist Travis Stone.

-On August 28 of 2020, Pig Destroyer released their new EP, The Octagonal Stairway.
+In August 2020, Pig Destroyer released The Octagonal Stairway.
+Pornographers of Sound was released in June 2021.

+In 2022, sound designer Blake Harrison left the band and was replaced by Alex Cha in 2023.

+On March 10, 2024, Harrison died from sudden pneumonia and heart attack due to complications of his battle with melanoma.

 Influences

 Scott Hull has mentioned artist Matthew Barney, author Dennis Cooper, and noise musicians Whitehouse as influencing his music.
-Pig Destroyer is inspired by thrash metal, such as Dark Angel and Slayer, the sludge metal of The Melvins, and American grindcore as practiced by Brutal Truth.
+Pig Destroyer is inspired by thrash metal such as Dark Angel and Slayer, the sludge metal of The Melvins, and American grindcore as practiced by Brutal Truth.
+Some releases are influenced by the metalcore subgenre, specifically Prowler in the Yard and Head Cage.